Administrative Procedure 5015

 Rules Determining Residence

-- A student who has resided in the state for more than one year immediately preceding the residence determination date is a resident.
+- A student who has resided in the state for more than one year and one day prior to the first day of the semester is considered a resident.

 The residence of each student enrolled in or applying for enrollment in any class or classes maintained by this District shall be determined in accordance with the Education Code which states that every person has, in law, a residence.
 In determining the place of residence, the following rules are to be observed: